nsaky/nsaky/README.md

 # 👋 Hey there, I’m Mohammad Yasir Eqbal!
-## 💻 About to Enter College | Aspiring Software & Web Developer | Entrepreneur at heart
+## 💻 Pursuing B.Tech CSE with specialiation in AI & ML | Aspiring Software & Web Developer | Entrepreneur at heart

 👨‍💻 Code, Coffee, and Creativity!
 I build things for the web, experiment with AI, and occasionally break stuff just to fix it again.